PASTAplus/PASTA/documentation/doc_tree/pasta_api/data_package_manager_api.rst

 Description
 """""""""""

-Read Data Package Error operation, specifying the scope, identifier, revision, and transaction id of the data package error to be read in the URI, returning the error message as plain text.
+Read Data Package Error operation, specifying the scope, identifier, revision, and *transaction identifier* of the data package error to be read in the URI, returning the error message as plain text.

 REST API
 """"""""